Joint Registration and Conformal Prediction for Partially Observed Functional Data: Simulations

-\textbf{Simulation 5: prediction of relative phase.} We apply {\tt SFCPP} to predict the relative phase component $\gamma_{n_2+1}^*$ using data from the homogeneous population with phase variation.
-Since {\tt SFCPP} predicts $\gamma_{n_2+1}^*$ for all time points simultaneously, we use global tuning for the bandwidth parameter in neighboorhood smoothing.
+\textbf{Simulation 3: prediction of relative phase.} We apply {\tt SFCPP} to predict the relative phase component $\gamma_{n_2+1}^*$ using data with phase variation.
+Since {\tt SFCPP} predicts $\gamma_{n_2+1}^*$ for all time points simultaneously, we use global tuning for the bandwidth parameter in neighborhood smoothing.
 We use a coarse grid of time points for prediction, ${\cal T} := \{0,0.25,0.5,0.75,1\}$, and set $\alpha=0.1$ as before.
-Figure \ref{fig::predict-relative-phase} shows prediction results for a randomly selected Monte Carlo sample.
-Panels (a)-(c) correspond to truncation time points $U=0.25,\ 0.5$ and $0.75$ in $f_{n+1}$, respectively.
+Figure \ref{fig::predict-relative-phase} shows the prediction results for a randomly selected Monte Carlo replicate; panels (a)-(c) correspond to truncation of $f_{n+1}$ at $U=0.25,\ 0.5$ and $0.75$, respectively.
 In all cases, {\tt SFCPP} provides a reasonable point prediction (blue) and informative PIs (red).
-The coverage rates and associated $95\%$ CIs for (a)-(c) are $0.976\ (0.963,0.989)$, $0.980\ (0.968,0.992)$ and $0.978\ (0.965, 0.991)$, respectively; the proposed method has valid coverage.
-The time averaged PI lengths (average computed over the coarse time grid ${\cal T}$) for (a)-(c) are $0.297,\ 0.270$ and $0.258$, respectively.
+The time averaged PI lengths (average computed over the coarse time grid ${\cal T}$) for (a)-(c) are $0.233,\ 0.210$ and $0.157$, respectively.
 Overall, the PIs become narrower as we observe more of $f_{n+1}$ matching intuition.
+Across all Monte Carlo samples, for $U=0.25,\ 0.5$ and $0.75$, the coverage rates and associated $95\%$ CIs are $0.868\ (0.838,0.898)$, $0.878\ (0.849,0.907)$ and $0.894\ (0.867, 0.921)$, the average time averaged PI lengths are 0.199, 0.169 and 0.168, and the average computational costs (in seconds) are $47.73, 47.23$ and $47.33$, respectively.
+Thus, the proposed method has valid coverage.
+Computing time heavily depends on the number of trial values used at each time point; here, we used 100.